Macrometacorp/docs/docs/search/search-examples/range-search-example.md

 title: Range Search
 ---

-# Creating CRUD and Search APIs on Shoe Store Catalog data
+# Creating CRUD and Search APIs on Shoe Store Catalog Data

-Dataset:
-Link shoe-inventory.json
+## Dataset

+Here is the link to the `shoe-inventory.json` dataset: [shoe-inventory.json](link-to-dataset).

+## Description

-Description: List of Shoes in catalog with information about category, price etc.
+The `shoe-inventory.json` dataset contains a list of shoes in a catalog with information about their brand, category, color, name, price, product ID, quantity, and size.

+Here is an example shoe record from the dataset in JSON format:

 ```json
 {